gifale95/BERG/source/tutorials/Adding_New_Models_to_Berg.rst

 Step 4: Adding a New Modality
 =============================

-To extend NEST with a new recording modality (e.g., MEG), follow these steps:
+To extend BERG with a new recording modality (e.g., MEG), follow these steps:

 1. Create a Folder
 ------------------
-Create a new directory under ``nest/models/``:
+Create a new directory under ``berg/models/``:

 .. code-block:: text

-    nest/models/your_modality/
+    berg/models/your_modality/

 2. Add Your Model Files
 -----------------------